 When a producer writes messages to a topic, each message should be recorded only once in the order in which it was sent.
-However, a disruption such as a timeout or a transient connection failure can prevent a write request from succeeding.
+However, network issues such as a connection failure can result in a timeout, which prevents a write request from succeeding.
 In such cases, the client retries the write request until one of these events occurs:

 - The client receives an acknowledgment from the broker that the write was successful.

 - The message delivery timeout limit is reached.

 Since there is no way to tell if the initial write request succeeded before the disruption, a retry can result in a duplicate message.
 A retry can also cause subsequent messages to be written out of order.

 Idempotent producers prevent this problem by assigning a unique ID to every write request.
 The request ID consists of the producer ID and a sequence number.
 The sequence number identifies the order in which each write request was sent.
 If a retry results in a duplicate message, Redpanda detects and rejects the duplicate message and maintains the original order of the messages.

 If new write requests continue while a previous request is being retried, the new requests are stored in the client’s memory in the order in which they were sent.
 The client must also retry these requests once the previous request is successful.